Culpeper, Virginia: Founding and colonial period

+In 1748, the Virginia House of Burgesses formally created Culpeper County from Orange County, effective May 17, 1749.
+It originally included what are now Madison and Rappahannock counties (split off in 1792 and 1831 respectively).
+Former Governor Thomas Colepeper is often cited as the namesake for the county, but the county may also have been named to honor Catherine Culpeper and the landowning Culpeper family.

+After Culpeper County was established, the Virginia House of Burgesses voted on February 22, 1759, to create the Town of Fairfax.
+The name honored Thomas Fairfax, the 6th Lord.

 The original plan for the town included ten square blocks forming the present downtown grid.
 The layout was surveyed in 1749 by a young George Washington, who was then employed by Lord Fairfax to map the Northern Neck proprietary lands.

 During the colonial period, Culpeper became a small market town centered around tobacco warehouses, taverns, and blacksmith shops.
 Roads linking Fredericksburg to the Shenandoah Valley increased its commercial importance.
+Slave patrols were active as early as 1763, "scouring" the county to scrutinize the freedman status or travelling rights of itinerant blacks.

-During the American Revolutionary War, local residents organized the Culpeper Minutemen militia in 1775 at Clayton’s Old Field, now Yowell Meadow Park.
+In 1765, 16 of the 20 justices of Culpeper Courthouse resigned their commissions in protest of Britain's imposition of the Stamp Act.
+During the Revolutionary War, local residents organized the Culpeper Minutemen militia in 1775 at Clayton’s Old Field, now Yowell Meadow Park, under an oak tree.
 Their green hunting shirts, emblazoned with “Liberty or Death” and a coiled rattlesnake, was used as a symbol of Virginia’s independence movement.
 The unit fought at the Battle of Great Bridge and later joined the 3rd Virginia Regiment.